opfuchs/algo_arch/README.md

 # algo_arch

-## PLEASE NOTE BEFORE USING: This documented has not been maintained for 5 years.
+## PLEASE NOTE BEFORE USING:

+This document has not been maintained for 5 years.
 Some of the information is likely deprecated.
 I am leaving this repository up because some aspects of it may still be useful.
-Please refer to the official AlgoVPN documentation and the ArchWiki entry for Wireguard for more information:
+Importantly, WireGuard is now sufficiently mature that I recommend it over IPSec, while the latter is used in this project. it uses Please refer to the official AlgoVPN documentation and the ArchWiki entry for Wireguard for more information:

 * https://wiki.archlinux.org/title/WireGuard
 * https://github.com/trailofbits/algo